port-labs/port-docs/docs/self-service-actions/self-service-actions-deep-dive.md

 ## Manual approval

 You can configure a manual approval step for your actions.
-This is useful for cases where you want to make sure that the action is approved by a specific user before it is executed.
+This is useful when an action might be dangerous/destructive/expensive or organizational policy determines that it requires an extra pair of eyes before going through.

 To configure a manual approval step, add the `requiredApproval` field to your action: